 Hunger is catastrophic for humans of any age, but is most serious when it occurs in young children.
-Providing assistance to malnourished children is one of the goals of the organization Village Hope International.
+Providing assistance to malnourished children is one of the goals of Village Hope International.

 Efforts to reduce childhood and general hunger have included programs emphasizing improved agricultural techniques, maternal care and nutritional education.
 Some long-term programs involve improved access to healthy foods and clean water.
 Immediate needs can be satisfied through the distribution of therapeutic foods that are nutritious and easy to use.